Mercedes-Benz Sightings

 Michael Caine (playing Harry Palmer) takes this taxi from "Checkpoint Charlie" to meet the aging Communist who is in charge of the Berlin Wall (Colonel Stok - played by Oscar Homolka / 1898 - 1978) who allegedly wants to defect to the west.

 This scene is at the West Berlin airport.
 No, it is not Michael Caine.
-It is Paul Hubschmid (1917 - 2001) as "Johnny Vulkan".
+It is Paul Hubschmid (1917 - 2001) as "Johnny Vulkan."

 A busy West Berlin street scene with a Type 180/190 (W120/W121) Mercedes-Benz Ponton sedan.
 This vehicle, with export tag and fog lamps, appears again later in the film parked in the same spot.
-Many of these scenes are very brief, lasting only a few seconds.
+Many of these scenes are brief, lasting only a few seconds.

 The film is good for spotting period cars of various marques such as Opel, and VW.
-Also stay alert for the German and American Fords such as the Taunus sedan, and the 1959 Galaxie hearse which both appear later in the film.
-There is also a 1959 Cadillac convertible (Mega-heckflosse!) which is owned by Johnny Vulkan that is featured prominently throughout the film.
+Also stay alert for the German and American Fords such as the Taunus sedan, and the 1959 Galaxie hearse, which both appear later in the film.
+There is also a 1959 Cadillac convertible (Mega-heckflosse!), which is owned by Johnny Vulkan that is featured prominently throughout the film.
 There are actually three Mercedes-Benz in this photo.
 A W110 taxi is at the bottom right and another Ponton (1953 - 1962) is in traffic.

 Here are the same cars parked in the same location later in the film.